Davidson Wildcats

 Sports teams of Davidson College, North Carolina, U.S.

 The Davidson Wildcats are the NCAA Division I intercollegiate athletics teams representing Davidson College of Davidson, North Carolina, United States.
 A member of the Atlantic 10 Conference (A-10), Davidson College sponsors teams in ten men's and nine women's NCAA sanctioned sports.

 The Wildcats previously competed in the Southern Conference, and the wrestling team retains associate membership in that league since the sport is not sponsored by the A-10.
 The football team is a member of the Pioneer Football League, a Football Championship Subdivision (FCS) conference of schools that do not offer athletic scholarships for football.

+In 2026, the Davidson Wildcats women's lacrosse team won its first Atlantic 10 Conference championship and advanced to the NCAA Division I women's lacrosse tournament for the first time in program history.